 Be nice.
 Or else.

-Design Director @ Flippo Interactive Joined about 4 years ago via an invitation from Allan G.
+Design Director @ Flippo Interactive Joined almost 6 years ago via an invitation from Allan G.

 I doubt it.
 US has layers upon layers of layers. hard to unify designs.